-Stakeholder Roles National and County Provide funding; deployment of staff to support in the transition period; Government facilitate devolution; Formulation of policy and legislation County Assembly Approval of county laws, policies, budgets and expenditures; Vetting and approving nominees for appointment to county public offices Development Funding and implementing projects in the county partners runding and implementing projects in the county Other Counties Exchange experiences through joint committees in conflict resolution, development planning (in case of shared resources), financial assistance and disaster management.
+Stakeholder Roles National and County Provide funding; deployment of staff to support in the transition period; Government facilitate devolution; Formulation of policy and legislation County Assembly Approval of county laws, policies, budgets and expenditures; Vetting and approving nominees for appointment to county public offices Development partners Funding and implementing projects in the county Other Counties Exchange experiences through joint committees in conflict resolution, development planning (in case of shared resources), financial assistance and disaster management.
 Private sector Partner in development especially in the implementation of projects under PPPs.
-Community Participate in the projects identification, monitoring and evaluation Provide local materials when required Provide skilled/unskilled labour NGOs Funding and implementing projects in the County
+Participate in the projects identification, monitoring and evaluation Provide local materials when required Provide skilled/unskilled labour NGOs Funding and implementing projects in the County